-In CY2015, HACSM also implemented quarterly meetings with each participant to support their progress and maintain their momentum towards success.
+In CY2017, HACSM continued quarterly meetings with each participant in the Self-Sufficiency program, to support their progress and assist them to maintain their momentum towards success.
 During each quarterly meeting, the HACSM self-sufficiency coordinators coach and mentor all adults in the household in a variety of areas including but not limited to the following: 1) Education, 2) Asset building, 3) Employment, 4) Credit repair and credit building, 5) Citizenship, 6) Parenting, and 7) Health Services.